pourmand1376/hugopapermod_english/content/posts/2022/al-folio-Jekyll-website/index.md

 tags: [website,jekyll, al-folio, github-pages]
 ---

-Here I want to guide you toward setting a Jekyll website with al-folio template.
+Here I want to guide you toward setting a Jekyll website with `al-folio` template.
 This is the template I am using for my website and I love it.
 I have also made some contributions to make it more usable.

 > You do not need to install Jekyll, Docker, Ruby or even clone the repo in order to build and publish a website.
 You can do it all online and not even bother installing any of them.

-## Install Al-folio on GitHub Pages
-### Step 1
+## Step 1
 For this tutorial, I use my a GitHub organization called `al-folio`.
 You should replace all with yours!

 First, you have to clone this repository as `al-folio.github.io` (if you have already clone, just rename it to what I've said).
 Make sure to check `only master branch` when forking as you do not need other branches.